MalcolmorianVII/Isangi_pipeline/README.md

 ## Introduction
 This repository hosts Snakemake-based pipelines for genomics analysis of Salmonella Isangi nanopore data.
-The repository structure is as following:
+The repository structure is as follows:
 <ol>
   envs <br>
     - Contains the yaml environment configuration scripts.</ol>